DEPARTMENT OF GENERAL SERVICES

 ePROCUREMENT

-POLICY, PROCUREMENT REVIEW & REPORTING BUREAU
+POLICY, PROCUREMENT COMPLIANCE & BPW MANAGEMENT BUREAU

 Formerly known as the Policy, Procurement Review, and Training Bureau, the Policy, Procurement Review and Reporting Bureau adopted its present name in June 2021.

-BOARD OF PUBLIC WORKS & REPORTING
+BOARD OF PUBLIC WORKS (BPW) MANAGEMENT

-All capital project bidding is overseen by Board of Public Works and Reporting, which prepares and distributes the Department's action agenda to the Board of Public Works.
+All capital project bidding is overseen by Board of Public Works Management, which prepares and distributes the Department's action agenda to the Board of Public Works.
 The unit also prepares and distributes the agenda of the Procurement Review Board.
 Monthly, the unit compiles a Procurement Agency Activity Report that describes transactions approved by the Procurement Review Board.

 PROCUREMENT OPERATIONS BUREAU